-SEMINAR IN TEACHING FOREIGN LANGUAGES (May be repeated for a total of six credits.)
+(May be repeated for a total of six credits.)
 Issues and subjects related to research in foreign language education and language learning theories.
-Different topics will be offered from section to section.

-TOPICAL SEMINAR IN RESEARCH AND THEORY IN FOREIGN LANGUAGE EDUCATION (May be repeated for a total of six credits.)
+Different topics will be offered from section to section. - 637 TOPICAL SEMINAR IN RESEARCH AND THEORY IN FOREIGN LANGUAGE EDUCATION (May be repeated for a total of six credits.)
 Issues and subjects related to research in foreign language education and language learning theories.
 Different topics will be offered from section to section.
-645 THEORY AND PRACTICE IN ELEMENTARY SCHOOL MATHEMATICS Focuses on the development of mathematics education, current trends in the teaching of elementary school mathematics, and future directions in mathematics education ELEMENTARY SCIENCE CURRICULUM AND INSTRUCTION 3 credits A critical analysis of contemporary science curriculum and instructional methods for the young learner with particular attention to constructivism and national standards.

-SECONDARY SCIENCE CURRICULUM AND INSTRUCTION

-A critical analysis of the theory and practice of curriculum and instructional methods in science for early adolescent and adolescent learners.
-FIELD EXPERIENCE: COLLOQUIUM rerequisite: admission to student teaching; corequisite: 694.
-Instructional experience in the
+- THEORY AND PRACTICE IN ELEMENTARY SCHOOL MATHEMATICS 3 credits Focuses on the development of mathematics education, current trends in the teaching of elementary school mathematics, and future directions in mathematics education. - 650 ELEMENTARY SCIENCE CURRICULUM AND INSTRUCTION3 credits A critical analysis of contemporary science curriculum and instructional methods for the young learner with particular attention to constructivism and national standards. - 651 SECONDARY SCIENCE CURRICULUM AND INSTRUCTION3 credits A critical analysis of the theory and practice of curriculum and instructional methods in science for early adolescent and adolescent learners. - 692 FIELD EXPERIENCE: COLLOQUIUM

-7-12 classroom to apply theory and research to practice.
-FIELD EXPERIENCE: MASTER'S WITH LICENSURE

-Prerequisite: admission to student teaching.
+Prerequisite: admission to student teaching; corequisite: 694.
+Instructional experience in the 7-12 classroom to apply theory and research to practice. - 693 FIELD EXPERIENCE: MASTER'S WITH LICENSURE Prerequisite: admission to student teaching.
 Instructional experience in the 7-12 classroom to apply theory and research to practice.
-(May be repeated for a maximum of 6 credits.)
+(May be repeated for a maximum of 6 credits.) - 694 FIELD EXPERIENCE: CLASSROOM INSTRUCTION1-12 credits

-FIELD EXPERIENCE: CLASSROOM INSTRUCTION1-12 credits Prerequisites: admission to student teaching corequisite: 692.
-Planned teaching experience in schools selected and supervised by Office of Extended Educations Experiences.

-FIELD EXPERIENCE: MASTER'S Prerequisites: permission of advisor and department chair.
-Experience in an educational setting to apply educational theory and research to practice.

-MASTER'S PROJECTS 1-6 credits In-depth investigation of specific problem pertinent to student's area of concentration in education.

-INDEPENDENT STUDY Selected areas of independent investigation as determined by advisor and related to student's

-- 699 MASTER'S THESIS 4-6 credits In-depth study of research problem in education.
-Student must be able to demonstrate necessary competencies to deal with research problem in education. - CURRENT RESEARCH AND THEORY IN SCIENCE EDUCATION 3 credits Intensive examination of contemporary theory and research literature in science teaching and learning for preschool through senior high school students. - SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 780 (May be repeated.)
-Intensive examination of a particular area of curriculum and instruction.
+Prerequisites: admission to student teaching corequisite: 692.
+Planned teaching experience in schools selected and supervised by Office of Extended Educations Experiences. - 695 FIELD EXPERIENCE: MASTER'SPrerequisites: permission of advisor and department chair.
+Experience in an educational setting to apply educational theory and research to practice. - 696 MASTER'S PROJECTSIn-depth investigation of specific problem pertinent to student's area of concentration in edu- - 697 INDEPENDENT STUDY Selected grass of independent investigation as determined by advisor and related to students - Selected areas of independent investigation as determined by advisor and related to student's academic needs. - In-depth study of research problem in education.
+Student must be able to demonstrate necessary competencies to deal with research problem in education. - 750 CURRENT RESEARCH AND THEORY IN SCIENCE EDUCATION 3 credits Intensive examination of contemporary theory and research literature in science teaching and learning for preschool through senior high school students. - 780 SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 1-3 credits (May be repeated) Intensive examination of a particular area of curriculum and instruction.